FNH-TTS: Mixture-of-Experts Duration Modeling for Robust Neural Speech Synthesis: Methodology

 \subsection{Vocoder and Discriminators}

-Our experiments reveal that MoE-DP increases the difficulty of HifiGan synthesis, leading to a decline in synthesis quality (see Section~\ref{sec:overallResults}).
-To address this, we employ VOCOS, a Vocoder framework based on ConvNeXt blocks \cite{liu2022convnet} (Fig~\ref{fig:Overall} right).
-VOCOS not only delivers superior synthesis quality but also offers accelerated inference speed.
+Our experiments show that MoE-DP increases the synthesis difficulty of HiFi-GAN-based vocoders, leading to degraded synthesis quality when used alone (see Section~\ref{sec:overallResults}).
+Therefore, improving prosody modeling alone is insufficient for high-quality synthesis.
+To address this issue, we employ a VOCOS-style vocoder based on ConvNeXt blocks~\cite{liu2022convnet}, as shown in Fig.~\ref{fig:Overall}.
+This design provides an efficient ISTFT-based waveform generation framework.

-To seamlessly integrate VOCOS into our end-to-end training pipeline, we replace its original Mel spectrum input with the latent variable $z$ from the Posterior Encoder, along with the speaker embedding $s$ (Eq~\ref{eq:vocos}).
-The Backbone network, built on ConvNeXt blocks, transforms the input features into a spectral representation, and ISTFT (Inverse Short-Time Fourier Transform) reconstructs the waveform $\hat{w}$ from the representation.
+To integrate the VOCOS-style vocoder into the VITS end-to-end training pipeline, we condition the vocoder on the posterior latent variable $z$ and speaker embedding $s$.
+The ConvNeXt-based backbone transforms $z+s$ into complex STFT coefficients, and the inverse short-time Fourier transform (ISTFT) reconstructs the waveform $\hat{w}$: -10pt